openshwprojects/OpenBK7231T_App/README.md

 # Building for BK7231N

-Same as for BK7231T, but use BK7231N SDK: https://github.com/openshwprojects/OpenBK7231N
+Same as for BK7231T, but use BK7231N SDK and you also might need to rename project directory from OpenBK7231T_App to OpenBK7231N_App: https://github.com/openshwprojects/OpenBK7231N